MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 If you haven't already, be sure to complete the following prerequisites before continuing:

 - Complete the [Quickstart: Client application initialization](quick-app-initialization-cpp.md) first, which builds a starter Visual Studio solution.
-This Quickstart relies on the proper creation of that solution.
+This "List sensitivity labels" Quickstart relies on the proper creation of the starter solution.
 - Optionally: Review [Classification labels](concept-classification-labels.md) concepts.

 ## Add logic to list the configured sensitivity labels

-Here you add logic that will list the configured sensitivity labels, using the File engine object.
-As noted in the code comments, the MIP SDK also triggers a call to your AcquireOAuth2Token() method, when `engineFuture.get()` is called to retrieve the engine object asynchronously.
+Add logic to list your organization's sensitivity labels, using the File engine object.
+As noted in the code comments, a call to your `AcquireOAuth2Token()` method is triggered by the call to `engineFuture.get()`.

 1. Open the Visual Studio solution you created previously in "Quickstart: Client application initialization".